Planning Permission for Log Cabins

 As homes, these almost always require Planning Permission if sited outside your garden.
 But there is an exception: if you are replacing a mobile home that has been on the site for more than ten years.
 In that case, you apply for a Certificate of Lawful Use confirming your right to replace the old mobile home.
 Obviously, you will need evidence to support your claim, such as council tax payments, utility bills or an affidavit establishing the required continuous occupation.

 Remember that the new home must meet the legal definition of a mobile home in the Caravan Act.
-All our Transportable Homes do – read our guide here.
+All our Transportable Log Homes do – read our guide to how the Caravan Act covers mobile log homes here.

 Planning Permission for homes on farms and smallholdings